paymill/paymill-documentation/guides/reference/bridge-payframe.html.md

         };

       var callback = function(error){
-	//Frame could not be loaded, check error object for reason if(error){
+	//Frame could not be loaded, check error object for the reason if(error){
           console.log(error.apierror,error.message);
 	// Example: "container_not_found"